Leading health charities team up to fund research into hearing loss and dementia

 Both charities receive no government funding for the research they fund and rely on the generosity of their supporters to be able to carry out their important work, including these interdisciplinary research projects.

-Action on Hearing Loss is UK leading hearing loss charity.
+The Royal National Institute for Deaf People is UK leading hearing loss charity.
 It funds research into hearing loss and tinnitus to speed up the discovery and development of new medical treatments to protect and restore hearing, improve diagnosis of hearing loss, improve medical devices for hearing, and silence tinnitus.